BizzQuit7317/idle_fish/README.md

 - Add more detail to offline report#
 - Make ffline report a poppup intead of cmd dbg
 - Add more fish
-- in hud.rs uppdate the parameter_colour function to account for the ideal being at teh bottom like 0.00
+- Add some way to swap between fih in the test menu

 ## Bugs
 - When you click a tab all elements loaded after it flash for some reason